dku-boanlab/barista/README.md

 - Barista: An Event-centric NOS Composition Framework for Software-Defined Networks

 # Notification
-- If you find any bugs or have some questions, please send an e-mail to us.
+- If you find any bugs or have any questions, please send an e-mail to us.

 # Configuration
 - The configuration of the Barista NOS: config.mk
-- The configurations of components and applications: bin/config
+- The configurations of components and applications: bin/config/
 - The internal configurations for developers: src/include/common.h

 # Test environment
-- The current Barista is fully tested on Ubuntu 14.04.
+- The current Barista is fully tested on Ubuntu 14.04, Ubuntu 16.04.
 - It may work on other Linux platforms if its dependency issues are solved.

 # Compilation
 1. Install dependencies
 	$ ./deps.sh
 2. Compile the code
 	$ make
 3. Clean up the code
 	$ make clean
 4. Setup cluster environments (optional)
 	$ vi Makefile
 		(CLUSTER = no -> CLUSTER = yes)
 	$ cd cluster
 	$ ./dep.sh
 	$ ./setup_cluster.sh [current NOS IP address] [another NOS IP address],[the other NOS IP address]
 		(At least 3 nodes are required)
 	$ ./start_cluster.sh new (at the first NOS)
 	$ ./start_cluster.sh (at the other NOSs)

 # Execution
 - Run the Barista NOS
 	$ cd bin
 	$ ./barista
 - Connect the Barista NOS
-$ telnet localhost 8000
+	$ telnet localhost 8000 (default CLI port)

 # CLI commands
 Barista> help